RfidResearchGroup/proxmark3/README.md

 I don't actually know how to make small pull-request to github :( and that is the number one reason for me not pushing a lot of things back to the PM3 master.
 Me fiddling with the code so much, there is a nightmare in merging a PR.
 Luckily I have @marshmellow42 who takes some stuff and push PR's back.

-## Why don't you add nnnn or mmmm functionality?
+## Why don't you add this or that functionality?
 Give me a hint, and I'll see if I can't merge in the stuff you have.

 ## PM3 GUI